A community celebration of Howard "Louie Bluie" Armstrong

-The Louie Bluie Music and Arts Festival is named in honor of Howard "Louie Bluie" Armstrong (1909-2003), the internationally acclaimed string band musician who grew up in LaFollette in the 1920s and became one of the nation's finest string band musicians, as well as artist, storyteller, and writer.
+The Louie Bluie Music and Arts Festival is a project of the Campbell Culture Coalition, a nonprofit arts agency.
+It's named in honor of Howard "Louie Bluie" Armstrong (1909-2003), the internationally acclaimed string band musician who grew up in LaFollette in the 1920s and became one of the nation's finest string band musicians, as well as artist, storyteller, and writer.
 Read more about Howard Armstrong's life and music: